 Much of the general motoring public has a limited understanding of the safety skills necessary for them to share the road with large trucks and buses.
 Since most the fatal CMV crashes in Maryland are the fault of the other driver and not the CMV driver, we should focus our efforts on reaching the general motoring public with the information that could save their lives.
 These efforts will include answering all outside inquiries to the best extent possible, conducting safety related talks at our own initiative or as may be requested by others, attending meetings/conferences with motor carrier industry partners and a continuation of outreach through print, the MCD website and public service announcements.
 We will have properly trained and experienced personnel available during operational hours to handle CMV related inquiries from both the motor carrier industry and the general public regarding CMV safety issues.
 We will continue to promote the No-Zone and ADAPT (Aggressive Drivers are Public Threats), formerly Smooth Operator, messages (to the extent possible) to all drivers and provide safety and regulatory information to the companies and drivers that need them.
-This year, the MCD has again allocated approximately \$300,000 in funding for radio ads, posters on buses, static billboards, digital billboards and internet messaging (pop-up ads) targeting aggressive driving around trucks and buses.
+In 2019 and beyond, we anticipate we will continue our No-Zone presentations to young drivers at driving schools throughout Maryland upon request.
+This year, the MCD will again allocate approximately \$250,000 in funding for radio ads, posters on buses, static billboards, digital billboards and internet messaging (pop-up ads) targeting aggressive driving around trucks and buses.
 In past years, it is estimated that our media outreach program generated over 40 million media impressions.
-For FFY2021 and FFY2022 we intend on increasing our funding to \$350,000 for each year.
+For FFY2020 we intend on increasing our funding to \$300,00 for outreach, with an increase to approximately \$350,000 for years 2021 and 2022.
 This media outreach will be provided in conjunction with our ADAPT enforcement waves during the summer months and throughout the year.
 We see this as an important part of our driver awareness program and a way to leverage our funding off the efforts of our MHSO and other neighboring States.
 Maryland's Outreach program is structured to provide information and assistance to a variety of other customer bases.
 The commercial vehicle drivers and companies have a need to know about laws and regulations that affect their business.
 Judges and prosecutors have a need to receive updates and explanations for technical portions of safety regulations.

-While we anticipate attempting more outreach targeting both groups of younger and older drivers over the remaining two years of the multi-year eCVSP, it is unknown how COVID-19 might affect our overall efforts.
-Any type of face-to-face outreach such as teen driving events, driver school contacts and talks/demos to audiences of older drivers has not been possible during most of 2020 and it is anticipated that those types of outreach will not be possible for at least the remainder of 2020 and most likely into 2021 as schools and organizations remain closed.
-We will be exploring other means of reaching those specific groups that may not require direct contact.
-For FFY2021, we will be funding the Morgan State University, a national transportation center located in Baltimore, to increase awareness of CMV transportation and safety among younger students.
+We anticipate more outreach targeting both sets of younger and older drivers over the next three years.
+For FY20, we will be funding the Morgan State University, a national transportation center located in Baltimore, to increase awareness of CMV transportation and safety among younger students.
 This will be accomplished through field trips, seminars and presentations for high school students with hopes of encouraging the students to become future traffic safety oriented managers and traffic engineers.

 The State redesigned and continually updates its MCD web page to include more information, links, and references in a user-friendly format.
 We received our newly published Maryland Motor Carrier Handbook in September of 2018.
-Since receiving the new handbook, we have distributed over 7,000 copies to date throughout the state.
-Our Maryland Truckers Map was updated with new truck routes and has been printed and available for distribution since April of 2018.
-Nearly 15,000 copies of the map have been distributed to date throughout Maryland.
+Since receiving the new handbook, we have distributed 7,000 copies to date throughout the state.
+Our Maryland Truckers Map was updated with new truck routes and has been printed and available for distribution Since April of 2018.
+13,500 copies of the map have been distributed to date throughout Maryland.
 Up-to-date versions of the handbook and map provide contemporary regulatory information to the CMV industry, provide availability of truck parking, provide additional truck routes in Maryland and include the safe Maryland National network of roads suitable for 53' trailers.